Economic Growth, Cycles and Policy

 • Keynesians: focus on the short-run.
 They argue that markets don't always clear and that government intervention is necessary to manage the business cycle.

-• New Kenynesians: they introduce microfoundations _(explaining how people behanve and spend) and nominal rigidities (prices and wages don't adjust instantly, which justifies government intervention).
+• New Keynesians: they introduce microfoundations (explaining how people behave and spend) and nominal rigidities (prices and wages don't adjust instantly, which justifies government intervention).

 The Classical Branch

-• Classic: they argue that markets are self-correcting and the invisible hand ensures optimal employment in the long run.
+• Classical: they argue that markets are self-correcting and the invisible hand ensures optimal employment in the long run.

-• New Classic: Emerged in 1970, they introduced rational expectations, suggesting that because people anticipate government policy, those policies often become ineffective.
+• New Classical: emerged in 1970, they introduced rational expectations, suggesting that because people anticipate government policy, those policies often become ineffective.

 The Monetarist & RBC Branch